Vilma Caluag: First term

 As mayor, Caluag prioritized health and education initiatives, including the establishment of the Fernandino Dialysis Center within her first 100 days in office.
 She also launched the "Isang Guro, Isang Barangay" project in 2024 to deploy professional teachers across all barangays, providing scholarships including an international partnership with North American University in Texas, USA.

+Second term

 In the 2025 elections, Caluag sought a second term as mayor of San Fernando.
-Running as an independent candidate, she secured a decisive victory, garnering 127,124 votes (71.29%) against her main opponent, Mylyn Pineda-Cayabyab of the Kambilan party, who received 49,061 votes (23.65%).
+Running as an independent candidate, she secured a decisive victory, garnering 127,124 votes (76.35%) against her main opponent, Mylyn Pineda-Cayabyab of the Kambilan party, who received 49,061 votes (23.65%).
 Caluag's entire Laban San Fernando slate also achieved a clean sweep in the city council elections, winning all 10 seats.
 Her victory was seen as a significant political upset, defeating the Pineda family's Kambilan-backed slate, a dominant force in Pampanga politics.

 Personal life

 At the age of 19, Caluag married Melchor Caluag, who was 21 at the time.
 The couple had been childhood sweethearts in Looban, Barangay Dolores.
 Despite Melchor's speech impediment, Vilma accepted his proposal without hesitation.
 They have seven children, three of whom are professionals, while another is expected to graduate from college.

 In 2002, Caluag faced a personal and public challenge when her husband survived an assassination attempt in San Fernando, Pampanga.
 The shooting occurred in broad daylight and was witnessed by several individuals, though no one came forward to testify.
 Despite the incident and the public attention it drew, Caluag continued to manage their family and business affairs.
 Following the attack, her husband transitioned into legitimate business ventures.
 Together, they went on to establish several enterprises, which later supported Caluag’s entry into public service.

 Outside of politics, Caluag is also known for her entrepreneurial ventures.
 She and her husband co-founded multiple businesses, including St. Nicholas College in 2003, the Mother Teresa of Calcutta Medical Center in 2005, Kings Royale Hotel, and a poultry farm.
 These businesses have contributed to local economic development and reflect her commitment to education and healthcare.

 Caluag maintains an active presence on social media platforms, often collaborating with her eldest daughter, Nicole Caluag, who is a prominent influencer and entrepreneur.
 Nicole, who manages the family's real estate business, has a significant following on Instagram and TikTok, where she shares content related to lifestyle, family, and their business ventures.
 Their online presence has been noted for showcasing the family's activities and contributing to their public image.